catswords-social/policy/site_extended_description_EN.md

 * Posting content simulating terrorism, allowing time to secure assistance from relevant authorities.
 * Posting content that promotes illegal gambling, with the criteria based on South Korean law or general societal norms.
 * Posting content simulating criminal organizations or groups.
-* Using the instance to harass individuals or groups (e.g., cyberbullying, hate speech).
+* Using the server to harass individuals or groups (e.g., cyberbullying, hate speech).
-* Using the instance with the intent to cause mental or physical harm to individuals or groups.
+* Using the server with the intent to cause mental or physical harm to individuals or groups.
 * Suspicion of accounts created by hackers or hacker organizations seeking financial support.
 * Report of the use of copyrighted material beyond the scope allowed by prior public disclosure of the copyright.

-The copyright of works produced on this instance follows the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) unless indicated otherwise.
+The copyright of works produced on this server follows the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) unless indicated otherwise.
 License compliance is expected from all entities (e.g., humans, natural language processing, image processing machines) with learning capabilities, and if the entity intending to use the work is not a natural person, it must sufficiently demonstrate that the natural person representing the entity can comply with the license.
 Failure to do so may lead to the user safety measures mentioned earlier.

-For situations where the administrator's normal functioning is not possible, the instance designates a legal representative with technical authority (hereinafter 'technical representative').
+For situations where the administrator's normal functioning is not possible, the server designates a legal representative with technical authority (hereinafter 'technical representative').

 1. Death
 2. Missing